heeseorain/mini_module_abm/supervision2-exercises.md

 ## Closing

 10. In a short period of time, you have been introduced to the concept of NetLogo, how to load your own raster data into an existing model that uses the GIS extension, as well as making changes to the code.
 If you are more interested, there are many more resources available on the [NetLogo website](https://ccl.northwestern.edu/netlogo/){:target="_blank"}, for example, in `Help`, `Resources` and tabs under `Models` and `User Manuals`.
 Please feel free to reach out to Rain (hk394@cam.ac.uk) for any specific advise!
-11. Also, there is an assignment [Supervision 2 Assignment](https://heeseorain.github.io/CamLandEc-RM03/) which will allow you to explore more of the codes on NetLogo using the Game of Life model.
+11. Also, there is an assignment [[Assignment]](supervision2-assignment.md) which will allow you to explore more of the codes on NetLogo using the Game of Life model.
 Thanks for your concentration!

 ### Teaching materials are prepared by Heeseo Rain Kwon (hk394@cam.ac.uk).